Citizen V: John Watkins

 The original version of Citizen V was John Watkins, an Englishman who assisted the resistance in Nazi-occupied France.
 He led a group of freedom fighters called the V-Battalion.
-He was killed in action by Heinrich Zemo, and other individuals eventually took up the Citizen V identity.
+He had a relationship with Paulette Brazee, and assisted Captain America before he was killed in action by Baron Heinrich Zemo.

 Paulette Brazee

 The second version of Citizen V was Paulette Brazee (also known as the She-Wolf), the French lover of John Watkins and mother of JJ Watkins.
-During the war, she was a spy sent to romance Baron Zemo.
-Paulette betrayed Zemo and eventually discovered she was pregnant.
+During the war, she was a spy sent to romance Baron Zemo who she betrayed and eventually discovered she was pregnant.
 When John and the majority of the V-Battalion were slaughtered by Zemo, the remaining survivors had Paulette smuggled to England.
-There Paulette met a red-headed soldier, whom she married.
+There Paulette met a red-headed soldier whom she married.

 After the V-Battalion was reconstituted in 1951, Paulette was given the Citizen V role.
 The V-Battalion began hunting down Nazi war criminals and was allowed to place their secret headquarters Castle Masada in Symkaria.

 In 1953, Paulette was sent on a mission to Argentina to find Nazi scientist Johann Weimer and bring the scientist to the V-Battalion so they could use the Nazi's skills for them.
 Weimer was murdered by one of the Everlasting, a group of gods who had frequent run-ins with the V-Battalion.